Mini Banner

 Scripture For Miscarriage: Hope

 Hope in the midst of miscarriage and infertility can feel elusive at best, and dangerous at worst.
-When the future is uncertain and it feels like your prayers are going unheard, it’s tempting to harden up: to lower your expectations and stop hoping altogether.
+When the future is uncertain and it seems like your prayers are going unheard, it’s tempting to harden up: to lower your expectations and stop hoping altogether.

 But Scripture for miscarriage teaches us that biblical hope isn’t fragile.
 It’s not based on our own plans or abilities.
 It’s a steady confidence in who God is, even if our circumstances don’t change.